Technici4n/FastTransferLib/README.md

 * Fluids are identified by a `Fluid` parameter instead of an `ItemKey` parameter. `FluidKey`s may be considered in the future, but they don't seem very useful for now.
 * The amounts are specified in `long`s instead of `int`s.
-* All fluid operations are done in _millidroplets_, 1/81000th of a bucket.
+* All fluid operations are done in _droplets_, 1/81000ths of a bucket.

 ### Unsided APIs
-TODO
+No unsided APIs for general inventory reading, for example for HWYLA integration, are provided currently.
+They may be added in the future.

 ### Item-provided APIs
 TODO

-## Why use fabric-provider-api-v1
+## Why use fabric-api-lookup-api-v1
-`fabric-provider-api-v1` is much more flexible than `InventoryProvider` or block entity `instanceof` checks as it allows registering compatibility layers.
+`fabric-api-lookup-api-v1` is much more flexible than `InventoryProvider` or block entity `instanceof` checks as it allows registering compatibility layers.
 It also comes with a caching system to massively improve performance for blocks that need to do queries every tick.

 ## Item API prior art